simonepri/sudoku-solver/readme.md

 ### Definitions
 In the following sections, we will use some letters or words to refer to specific aspects of the Sudoku problem.

-The following table summarizes the most important.
+The table that follows summarizes the most important.

 Term              | Description
 ------------------|-------------